Number of Food and Beverage Processing Plants Varies Across the United States

 New Jersey is probably the best example of a State that has a relatively robust set of supply-oriented food processing industries despite limited agricultural output.
 The State accounts for only 0.3 percent of U.S. agricultural commodity cash receipts, but 3.0 percent of all food and beverage processing plants—1,028 plants—are located there.
 While local supplies contribute to the meat processing industry, most agricultural inputs are imported from out of State.

-Manufacturing, by Eliana Zeballos and Wilson Sinclair, USDA, Economic Research Service, May 2021
+Manufacturing, by Xiao Dong, USDA, Economic Research Service, December 2021